MMZK1526/Haskell-RM/README.md

 It is easy to see that there are infinitely many functions, but we are interested to see which of these functions are "computable", in other words, their results can be calculated via a finite step of instructions.

 Of course, such a definition is quite imprecise, as we have not yet defined what does "one instruction" mean.
-Since we are dealing with Register Machines, we can define "computable" more strictly as if the function can be implemented by a register machine.
+Since we are dealing with Register Machines, we can define **computable** more strictly as if the function can be implemented by a register machine.
 It is [equivalent](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) to other well-established definition of "computable".

 On first glance, we may believe that all functions are computable.
 This is, however, not the case.
 Thanks to [Gödelisation](#Gödelisation), we can prove so via Cantor's diagonal argument: